Pope Sylvester II: Abacus and numerals

 Gerbert learned of Hindu–Arabic digits and applied this knowledge to the abacus, but probably without the numeral zero.
 According to the 12th-century historian William of Malmesbury, Gerbert got the idea of the computing device of the abacus from a Moorish scholar from University of Al-Qarawiyyin.
 The abacus that Gerbert reintroduced into Europe had its length divided into 27 parts with 9 number symbols (this would exclude zero, which was represented by an empty column) and 1,000 characters in all, crafted out of animal horn by a shieldmaker of Rheims.
 According to his pupil Richer, Gerbert could perform speedy calculations with his abacus that were extremely difficult for people in his day to think through using only Roman numerals.
 Due to Gerbert's reintroduction, the abacus became widely used in Europe once again during the 11th century.

+Bernelinus of Paris, who was probably a pupil of Gerbert, wrote a book called the Liber Abaci (not to be confused with Fibonacci's Liber Abaci) where he discussed the abacus' design.
+In this book, he individually introduced the "Hindu-Arabic" symbols the abacus used and related them to the more common Latin numerical nouns.
+Bernelinus' Liber Abaci has survived in 11 manuscripts from the 11th and 12th centuries.
+In two of them, probably the oldest ones, the number 3 is reproduced in a form that differs from the other manuscripts.
+This symbol is reminiscent of the "Tironian note" for the Latin word "ter" from the Roman shorthand.
+The reason for this is not known, but it is speculated that Bernelinus did not want to use an "unbeliever" symbol to indicate the number that represents the Holy Trinity.

 Armillary sphere and sighting tube

 Although lost to Europe since the terminus of the Greco-Roman era, Gerbert reintroduced the astronomical armillary sphere to Latin Europe via the Islamic civilization of Al-Andalus, which was at that time at the "cutting edge" of civilization.
 The details of Gerbert's armillary sphere are revealed in letters from Gerbert to his former student and monk Remi of Trèves and to his colleague Constantine, the abbot of Micy, as well as the accounts of his former student and French nobleman Richer, who served as a monk in Rheims.
 Richer stated that Gerbert discovered that stars coursed in an oblique direction across the night sky.
 Richer described Gerbert's use of the armillary sphere as a visual aid for teaching mathematics and astronomy in the classroom.